DIKU-EDU/kudos/docs/usage.rst

 which should do the same, except not print as much filler text.

-Run ``yams-files`` to list the files currently stored in the Kudos TFS disk.
+Run ``yams-files`` to list the files currently stored in the KUDOS TFS disk.
 It should at least give you this::

     [disk]halt.mips